8 of the Best Shopify Blog Examples [Copy Their Strategy]

 But the key is to model how Beardbrand has kept their blog looking clean, organized, and consistent, even if you won’t win any design awards for it.

-💡 Pro Tip: Beardbrand adds a ‘You might also enjoy…’ section with links to other related articles at the bottom of each post.
-Copy this tactic to boost readers’ time on site, page views, and link-up your articles, so it’s easier for Google to crawl them.
+💡 Key Takeaways: Beardbrand adds a ‘You might also enjoy…’ section with links to other blog posts at the bottom of each article.
+You can copy this tactic by linking between your own blog posts.
+Internal linking helps to increase time on-site and makes it easier for Google to crawl your site.

 Top 3 Posts by Traffic: